rofl0r/MacGeiger/README.md

 ----------------------------------

-just run `make`. if you need to change variables, CFLAGS, etc, do so by creating a file called `config.mak' and override the settings there. you may also use it to change `BACKEND` to `SDL`. by default the ncurses version will be built since it is assumed it is more widely available.
+just run `make`. if you need to change variables, CFLAGS, etc, do so by creating a file called `config.mak` and override the settings there. you may also use it to change `BACKEND` to `SDL`. by default the ncurses version will be built since it is assumed it is more widely available.